 Table of contents:

-- Who can claim laceration injury compensation?
+- Who can claim injury compensation for a cut?

 - How to report your injury to the right people